PrabhuPugal/Discord-Music-Bot/README.md

 !volume <value>: Sets the volume (0-100).
 ```
 ## Contributing
 Contributions are welcome!
-If you would like to contribute to the development of the Bank Management System, please follow these steps:
+If you would like to contribute to the development of the Discord Music Bot, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.